cogeotiff/rio-tiler/README.rst

 It's important to note that **Sentinel-2 scenes hosted on AWS are not in Cloud Optimized format but in JPEG2000**.
 When performing partial reading of JPEG2000 dataset GDAL (rasterio backend library) will need to make a lot of **GET requests** and transfer a lot of data.

+**warning**
-:warning: AWS Sentinel-2 bucket is in *requester-pays* mode which means that each user will pay for GET/LIST requests and data transfer.
+AWS Sentinel-2 bucket is in *requester-pays* mode which means that each user will pay for GET/LIST requests and data transfer.
 While this seems acceptable, using rio-tiler to access JPEG2000 dataset (as sentinel-2) can result in a huge AWS bill.

 ref: https://medium.com/@_VincentS_/do-you-really-want-people-using-your-data-ec94cd94dc3f